apwide/apwide-jenkins-shared-lib/README.md

 Your are at the right place if you use Jira + [Apwide Golive](https://marketplace.atlassian.com/apps/1212239/golive-environment-release-for-jira) + Jenkins and that **you love automation**! ;-)

-Learn how to use this open source [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to easily push/retrieve information from Jenkins, Jira and Apwide Golive.
+You should use this open source [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to easily push/retrieve information from Jenkins, Jira and Apwide Golive.

 If you prefer examples over documentation, jump directly to the [pipeline examples library](./examples) and come back here later ;-).